winsonfzyang/RVisWorkshop/README.md

-# R-Workshop
+# R Data Visualization Workshop
 This repository contains all the resources for the R-Workshop.

 To get start, you can either clone or download the repository.

 ## Learning Objectives
-This is a two-day hands on workshop based on the book [R for Data Science](http://r4ds.had.co.nz/).
-You will learn how to visualize, transform, and model data in R and work with date-times, character strings, and untidy data formats.
-Along the way, you will learn and use many packages from the tidyverse including ggplot2, dplyr, tidyr, readr, purrr, tibble, stringr, lubridate, and forcats.
+This is a two-day hands on workshop based on the book [R Graphics Cookbook](https://r-graphics.org).
+You will learn basic and advanced data visualization in R and learn some tips and tricks on creating plots, whether for a publication or a project.
+Along the way, you may encounter many packages and functions from the tidyverse including dplyr, tidyr, purrr, tibble, stringr, lubridate, and forcats.

-As I know everyone is busy with work, research, and classes, this workshop is not meant to teach you the basics of R, but to share some best practices in running statistical analysis in R. Hence if you want to learn more foundational R programming, please check out the pre-workshop notes to get started.
-However, the pre-workshop notes are not as comprehensive as the book; I extract the most fundamental elements that is most commonly used for this workshop.
+As I know everyone is busy with work, research, and classes, this workshop is not meant to teach you the basics of R, but to share some best practices in data visualization in R. Hence if you want to learn more foundational R programming or data wrangling, please check out [R Workshop](https://winsonfzyang.github.io/RWorkshop) to get started.

 ## Software Requirements